BioJulia/BioAlignments.jl/docs/src/index.md

 If you are interested in the cutting edge of the development, please check out the [develop branch](https://github.com/BioJulia/BioAlignments.jl/tree/develop) to try new features before release.

 ## Testing

-BioAlignments is tested against Julia `1.X` on Linux, OS X, and Windows.
+*BioAlignments.jl* is tested against Julia `1.X` on Linux, OS X, and Windows.

 **Latest build status:**